villekf/OMEGA/README.md

 Here is a list of features that should appear in future releases:

-- Dynamic imaging support
-- Fourier rebinning algorithm
-- Filtered backprojection
-- All/most algorithms from method 1 to all/most other methods
 - Support for SPECT data
-- TV prior
-- Support for Siemens Inveon PET list-mode data

 ## Reporting Bugs and Feature Requests